-- commercial yeast - active dry or instant yeast
+- traditional yeast - active dry or instant yeast

-- flour - bread flour has more protein than all purpose flour and develops the chewy texture and rise.
+- flour - bread flour has more protein than all purpose flour so is a stronger flour.
 I've used both with 100% success.

 How to Make Simple No-Knead Bread